Genivia/ugrep/README.md

     -Z[MAX], --fuzzy[=MAX]
             Fuzzy mode: report approximate pattern matches within MAX errors.
-            A character deletion, insertion or substitution counts as one error.
-The default MAX is 1.
-No whitespace may be given between -Z and its argument MAX.
+            By default, MAX is 1 and one deletion, insertion or substitution is allowed.
+When `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
+When `~' preceeds MAX, substitution counts as one error.
+For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
 The first character of an approximate match always matches the begin of a pattern.
-Option --sort=best orders matching files by best match (not available yet).
+Option --sort=best orders matching files by best match.
+No whitespace may be given between -Z and its argument.

 The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many empty and false "randomized"